whluo/whluo.github.io/_pages/about.md

 # Updates
+- 2025/11: &nbsp; I will serve as Area Chair for ICML 2026.

-- 2025/10: &nbsp; I will give a talk in SIGGRAPH Asia 2025: The Asiagraphics Workshop on Intelligent Graphics.
+- 2025/10: &nbsp; I will give a talk in SIGGRAPH Asia 2025: [The Asiagraphics Workshop on Intelligent Graphics](https://mp.weixin.qq.com/s/rJZH21hXi61ybiwtrdboJA).
 - 2025/09: &nbsp; We are organizing a workshop in AAAI 2026: [Consistency in Video Generative Models: from Clip to Wild](https://sites.google.com/view/aaai26-cvm/home).
 Welcome to participate to win the top prize of up to 200,000 CNY.
 - 2025/08: &nbsp; I will serve as Area Chair for ICLR 2026.
 - 2025/07: &nbsp; I will serve as Senior Program Committe (SPC) member for AAAI 2026.